-The delicious and distinctive smell of gingerbread is so inviting in this Holiday themed play dough activity.
+The delicious and distinctive smell is so inviting in this Holiday themed gingerbread play dough activity.
 Gather your little ones around the table and watch their imaginations at work, as they create their very own Gingerbread Men.

 Makes enough for 4-5 children to play.

 - 2 cups of all-purpose flour

 - 1 cup of salt